mawiseman/hockey-victoria-club-calendars/setup/README.md

 ## Notes

-- **Output is ignored by git** - The `scraper-output/` folder is automatically excluded from version control
 - **Resumable execution** - The script can be safely interrupted and resumed from where it left off
 - **Progressive saving** - Results are saved immediately as they're found, so no progress is lost
 - **Parallel processing** - Up to 5 competitions are processed simultaneously for faster execution